 The breakfast buffet is also a delicious spread with cold pressed juices, DIY tacos, pancakes and a table dedicated to jams, preserves and other toppings- aside from the buffet essentials.

 Most interactions with staff around the property were warm and welcoming.
 House keeping is prompt, room service is quick and the staff is helpful.

 Would I recommend Roseate House?
-Maybe, if the overall experience was cheaper by 5k, for the simple reason that one feels overcharged in comparison to the experience delivered.
-Riding on location alone, one can only go so far, and to charge over INR 20,000 (for 2 adults- including room cost+ all 3 meals+ 2 drinks each) for a night’s stay is to charge for a Hyatt or a Taj experience- which it is a long way from offering.
+Maybe, if the overall experience was cheaper by 5K, for the simple reason that one feels overcharged in comparison to the experience delivered.
+Riding on location alone, one can only go so far, and to charge over INR 20,000 (for 2 adults- including room cost+ all 3 meals+ 2 drinks each) for a night’s stay is to charge for a Hyatt or a Taj experience- which it is a long way from delivering.